Aaditya-Mittal/chat-me-up/README.md

 It's not a generic chatbot.
 It's trained on my actual background, experiences, projects, and personality — so it responds the way I would: conversationally, authentically, with real stories and genuine enthusiasm.

-> **Ask it about my hackathon wins, Deloitte experience, tech stack, or even how I learned Flutter in 2 days — it'll tell you the story, not just the facts.**
+> **Ask it about my hackathon wins, my full-time Analyst role at Deloitte, my tech stack, or even how I learned Flutter in 2 days — it'll tell you the story, not just the facts.**

 ---